From Employee to Job Seeker: Navigating the Transition with Confidence

 When you’ve held a job for a while, it’s hard not to define yourself by that role.
-After all, when you’re an employee it’s easy to stay focused and motivated as the goals are usually very clear.
+After all, when you’re an employee, it’s easy to stay focused and motivated as the goals are usually very clear.
 Yet when transitioning from an employed position to a job seeker—whether intentionally, or unexpectedly due to a lay-off—it can be overwhelming and intimidating.
 Feeling unprepared, uncertain, and stuck are all common emotions experienced during the process.

-The key to moving forward is to recognize these feelings, understand what challenges you may face, and equip yourself with the best strategies for success.
+The key to moving forward is to recognise these feelings, understand what challenges you may face, and equip yourself with the best strategies for success.
 In this article, we’ll walk you through the most common pitfalls when transitioning from an employee to a job seeker and how to prepare yourself for a smooth transition.

 Preparing Yourself Emotionally

 It’s normal to feel a mix of emotions when transitioning away from an employed role.
 Everything from worry and fear to anger and anxiety is common.
-Recognizing these feelings and having strategies in place for coping can help you move through this stage without it turning into something more serious, like depression.
+Recognising these feelings and having strategies in place for coping can help you move through this stage without it turning into something more serious, like depression.

 There’s going to be a huge difference from having one major focus for your job to searching through a variety of potential roles and opportunities.
 That’s why it’s important to take small steps and break the transition process into manageable chunks.